niplav/site/considerations_on_cryonics.md

 up for cryonics until a later point in their life.
-This has often been explained by the fact that signing up for cryonics [requires high conscientiousness](https://www.lesswrong.com/posts/hiDkhLyN5S2MEjrSE/normal-cryonics "Normal Cryonics") and can be easily be delayed until another point in life: "I'll get around to doing it eventually" – person who was cremated.
+This has often been explained by the fact that signing up for cryonics [requires high conscientiousness](https://www.lesswrong.com/posts/hiDkhLyN5S2MEjrSE/normal-cryonics "Normal Cryonics") and can be easily be delayed until another point in life.

+> I'll get around to doing it eventually

+*– person who was cremated*

 However, it hasn't yet been explored whether this procrastination might be rational if eventually followed through with: Many cryonics organisations have high membership fees, which might be avoided by waiting.

 To find this out, I first present a point-estimate model of whether (and if yes, when) to sign up for cryonics.
 The model is